cloudstead/cloudos-apps/app-howto.md

 Login as an admin to DokuWiki.
 Now we can move on to setting up single signon.

-##### Hooking up CloudOs Authentication
+##### Using CloudOs Single Sign-On

+There are two parts to connecting an app to CloudOs SSO:

+ * Adjusting the app configuration so logins are authenticated against a CloudOs service
+ * Telling CloudOs how to automatically login CloudOs users to the app

+For the first part, CloudOs offers a variety of authentication means: LDAP, Kerberos, IMAP, and a REST API.

+DokuWiki supports LDAP authentication, so we'll use that for this app.

+###### Enabling LDAP
-Fortunately, DokuWiki supports LDAP authentication.
-Documentation is here: https://www.dokuwiki.org/plugin:authldap
+Documentation for DokuWiki's LDAP plugin is here: https://www.dokuwiki.org/plugin:authldap

 Just like with the installation, let's walk through a manual set up of LDAP, see what it does, then update our manifest to make sure that stuff gets done.

 Following the instructions in the link above, we enable the LDAP plugin.

-In the Configuration Settings screen, enter the following for the LDAP configuration:
+Head over to the the Configuration Settings screen.
+In the Authentication section, select 'authldap' for the authentication type.
+In the LDAP section, enter these fields (leave the rest unchanged)

     server: ldap://127.0.0.1:389
     usertree: ou=People,cn=cloudos,dc=cloudstead,dc=io